qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   clicked label properties; it can be the label itself, its coordinates, angle, font, size... as long as this property has been mapped to a field.

-.. warning:: **Label tools overwrites current field values**
+.. warning:: **Label tools overwrite current field values**

   Using the :guilabel:`Label toolbar` to customize the labeling actually writes the new value of the property in the mapped field.
-Hence, be careful to not inadvertently replace and corrupt data you may need!
+Hence, be careful to not inadvertently replace data you may need later!

-.. note:: While for readability, ``label`` has been used in the above tools description, note that when mentioned in their name, they work almost the same way with diagram.

 Customize the labels from the map canvas